 What is aromatised wine?
 Bartenders might imagine that it is some delicate and delicious infusion of herbs and spices, probably from France or Italy, made by some country looking dude who’s actually a multi-millionaire, sold in an oldy-worldy looking bottle and used to stir sparingly into your “herbaceous” gross spicy brown drinks.
 Yuck.
 WoT would suggest instead directing your gaze to the bottom shelf of your supermarket wine aisle.
 No, not there, further down still.
 There you go.
 These are the bottles that adorn the dining tables of middle England on “Come Dine With Me”, the type that are decanted into empty Ribena bottles and snuck past the doorman at Chicago Rock Cafe.
 Equal parts delicious and type two diabetes.

-1. Buckfast – This is OG.
+Runners Up: 1.
+Buckfast – This is OG.
 Nothing packs the same punch.
 It’s penchant for making people fight-y can divide opinion.

 2. Echo Falls White Peach and Mango Fruit Fusion – An explosion of fruit flavour.
 Important to drink at 4c or lower otherwise you will realise that your teeth are about to fall out.